 15. Kix Place

 Formerly known as Fat Boys, this restaurants is located at the West end of 22nd Lacson Street, Bacolod City, near the Aguinaldo Street corner.
 The place is just part of the chef’s garage so it is quite small but quaint.
 It is like a neighborhood cafe with funky decors but they serve good, affordable food.
 They are open from Mondays-Saturdays, 10am-10pm.
 For inquiries and reservations, call 0933-3156427

 A simple cafe in Villamonte, Viber Cafe is like having all your favorite comfort foods in one place.
 They have baby back ribs, pastas, nachos, burgers, and pizzas seasoned with fresh herbs that give their dishes a wonderful twist.
 They are open daily, from breakfast till 11pm.
 Visit them at B.S Aquino Drive, Villamonte, Bacolod City.

 I put the quote marks on the word “fine” because there really is no fine dining restaurant in Bacolod, like where you have a maître d’.
 But at least these are the ones that offer elegant dining as well as great food.

 Delicioso is a beautiful cafe, liquor store, and deli rolled into one.
 Must-try would be their pizzas, pasta, and of course, paella.
 They have a wide selection of wines, liquor, and beer.
 They are open for lunch and dinner.
-Located at Lacson St. (2 blocks after Robinsons Place), Mandalagan, Bacolod.
+Located at Lacson St. (2 blocks after Robinsons Place going north), Mandalagan, Bacolod.